workshopdemos/doggos-gse/README.md

 ## Debug

-1. Let’s introduce a bug in the program data 🙂 Go to the input file and change the breed from “JINGO” to “JINGA”.
+1. Let’s introduce a bug in the program data 🙂 Go to the input file and change the breed from “JINGO” to “JINGA”
 2. Use CTRL+S (or COMMAND+S) to save the changes
 3. Rerun the application by repeating the steps in the previous section (from the 6th step)
 4. Open the output file and see that the report is wrong, it now contains 0 for JINGO and 6 for the OTHER
 5. Let’s debug the program
 6. Go to debugger extension by clicking the play icon with a bug <img src='images/image22.png' width='4%'> shortcut: CTRL+SHIFT+D (or COMMAND+SHIFT+D)
 7. We already have the debugging session preconfigured for DOGGOS app.
 Make sure you are using the first configuration (**non-endevor**)

 <img src='images/image21.png' width='35%'>